5-logic/the-sync-deployment/docs/deployment-guide.md

 - Docker Compose installed
 - Domain name pointed to your server IP
 - Ports 4000 and 9000 available
-- SSL certificates from Let's Encrypt or custom certificates
+- SSL certificates from Let's Encrypt

 ## Quick Start